rjwalters/nestThermostatLogger/README.md

 Tutorial setup details on [https://www.benlcollins.com/apps-script/nest-thermostat/](https://www.benlcollins.com/apps-script/nest-thermostat/)

-I had trouble getting setting up permissions in oauth and managed to get it to work by running the `logRedirectUri()` function within Apps Script.
+I had trouble setting up permissions in oauth and then managed to get it to work by running the `logRedirectUri()` function within Apps Script to trigger the ui flow that stores a token.